 This is a sponsored post.
+This post may contain affiliate links.
 All opinions are genymoney.ca’s own.
 Please see genymoney.ca’s disclaimer for more details.

 In this Scotiabank Momentum Plus Savings account review, I will go over what the account rates are like, what the minimum balance is, what the withdrawal process is like, and some of the benefits and drawbacks of this account.